ACT DR6 Insights on the Inflationary Attractor models and Reheating: Overview of Reheating Dynamics and Possible Scenarios

 \end{widetext} Thus, by comparing Eqs.~\eqref{eq:Ninf_reheating} and \eqref{eq:trh_gamma}, one can establish a connection between the coupling parameters and the inflationary parameters, which will be comprehensively analyzed in Sec.~\ref{sec:result}.
-The reheating temperature, in principle, can be directly probed through the observations of the primordial gravitational wave (PGW) background.
-However, the constraints on PGWs arises from the bounds on the effective number of relativistic species ($\Delta N_{\rm eff}$) of the Universe, impose limits the measurement of the reheating temperature.
+The reheating temperature, in principle, can be directly probed through the observations of the PGW background.
+However, the constraints on PGWs arises from the bounds on $\Delta N_{\rm eff}$ of the Universe, impose limits the measurement of the reheating temperature.
 These constraints will be explored in detail in the following section.

-\section{$\Delta N_{\rm eff}$ Constraints from PGWs}
+\section{\texorpdfstring{$\Delta N_{\rm eff}$}{} Constraints from PGWs}

-In this section, we explore the constraints arising from spectral energy density of PGWs generated by first-order tensor perturbations during the inflationary era, within the minimal setup-that is, in absence of any source terms.
+In this section, we explore the constraints arising from spectral energy density of PGWs which are inherently generated by first-order tensor perturbations during the inflationary era, within the minimal setup \textit{i.e.}, in absence of any source terms.
+Thus, the signatures of the PGWs can not be ignored.
 As already mentioned, the primary observational constraint on PGWs comes from measurements of the tensor-to-scalar ratio $r$ at the pivot scale $k_{\ast}$, derived from CMB data .
 In $\alpha$-attractor models, the PGW spectrum is found to be nearly scale-invariant, as shown in detail in \cite{Caprini:2018mtu}.
 The amplitude and shape of the PGW spectral energy density are primarily determined by the energy scale of inflation.

 To predict the present-day spectral energy density of modes that re-enter the horizon during the reheating era, one must consistently track the evolution of individual perturbation modes through the reheating phase following inflation.
 The inflation scale is directly related to $r$ and the amplitude $A_{\mathcal{R}}$ of the scalar perturbation.
 Focusing on modes ($k<k_{\rm RH}$) that re-enter the horizon during radiation domination, the present-day dimensionless spectral energy density of PGWs is given by,